 Using the stolen identity, the hacker then contacts the victim’s mobile service provider and asks the provider to port the victim’s phone number to the scammer’s SIM.
 In early 2018, a hacker used the technique to allegedly steal $23.8 million from a wealthy investor who, incidentally, is suing AT&T for the millions in stolen loot along with an additional $200 million in punitive damages.

 In another instance in the fall of 2018 hackers used SIM Swapping to break into CrowdMachine, a California-based cryptocurrency startup, and steal all of its reserve coins worth a $14 million.
 CrowdMachine reported the theft to a California computer crimes task force on September 22, and less than a week later authorities in Oklahoma used a search warrant to arrest two men for allegedly perpetrating the cybercrime.

 In July of 2018, Bulgarian police arrested three suspects on suspicion of stealing $5M via SIM Swapping.
 In the same month, California police charged a 20-year-old college student with stealing $5M.
 And then in November, the Silicon Valley REACT team arrested a 21-year-old who allegedly stole $1M using the same technique.

 “It’s not just stealing millions from millionaires,” according to Caleb Tuttle, a detective with the Santa Clara County District Attorney’s office.
-“Most of the victims are not in that category.
+“Most of the victims are not in that The entity category the organization is classified as: ATM, ...
+More.
 Most are people who are having their life’s savings or their child’s college savings stolen; the reality is there’s a lot of other thefts involving much more diminished amounts that are really negatively impacting peoples’ lives.”